 Exclusive conversation about the company’s powerful Palermo Palermo with Martin Wechsler, The Music Center’s senior advisor for TMC Arts Dance presentations, and Peter Pabst, long-time collaborator and scenic designer for the Pina Bausch company.

-Whether you're an arts educator or aspiring artist, The Music Center has resources for you to further hone your craft.
+Whether you're an arts educator, aspiring artist or interested in scheduling a fun arts experience for your class or school, The Music Center has exciting online assemblies, interviews with subject matter experts, and resources for you to further hone your craft.

 Designed for young artists, parents and educators, the Spotlight Academy is comprised of numerous episodes that focus on subjects related to applying for the Spotlight program as well as advice for anyone considering a career in the arts, both on- or offstage.